andyhorn/simple_routes/README.md

         if (state.getParam(RouteParams.userId) == null) {
           // If the data is not present, redirect to another route
-          // using the `fullPath` property - this is important, as
+          // using the `fullPathTemplate` property - this is important,
-          // the `path` and `goPath` properties only include the
+          // as the `path` and `goPath` properties only include the
-          // route's segment(s), but not the fully-qualified path. return const HomeRoute().fullPath;
+          // route's segment(s), but not the full URI.
+          //
+          // Note: If you're redirecting to a data route, you must use
+          // the `populatedWith` method to populate the route's template
+          // parameters.
+          return const HomeRoute().fullPathTemplate;
         }

         // If all of the data is present, return null to allow the